MDoswell/1800_202310_BBY-12/README.md

 ## 5. Known Bugs and Limitations
 Here are some known bugs:
 * The load more function on the leaderboards page is not functioning normally.
+* The functions for populating and refreshing the leaderboard are throwing errors in the console, but still seem to be working.
 * In some cases, geolocation is not functioning properly and the exact location may not be displayed.
 * Profile image is not displaying or saving properly for some users.
+* Vertical spacing of elements of main.html is inconsistent across different computers.

 ## 6. Features for Future
 What we'd like to build in the future: